zxkevinxz/ai-hero/courses/08-first-cohort-course/03-day-2/01-observability-platforms/article.md

 We need to add some kind of observability platform - one that we can use locally to assist our development and also monitor our production application.

+## Which Observability Platform?

 There are many many options in this space.
 A whole cottage industry has sprung up around observability platforms targeted to LLMs.

+You could even decide to go for a more mature player in this space.
+Vercel's AI SDK supports OpenTelemetry so any platform that allows for collecting OpenTelemetry data would work.

-I've decided to go for Langfuse.
+For this course, I've decided to go for [Langfuse](https://langfuse.com/).
 It's a platform that allows you to monitor and trace LLM applications.
-Here's why:
+Here's why I picked it:

-- It's **open source**, and can be **run locally via Docker**, so it's safer from vendor lock-in concerns
+- It's **open source**, and can be **[run locally via Docker](https://langfuse.com/self-hosting/local)**, so it's safer from vendor lock-in concerns
-- It has a **generous free tier**, so it's easy to get started
+- It has a **generous [free tier](https://langfuse.com/pricing)**, so it's easy to get started
-- It **integrates well with Vercel's AI SDK**, so it's simple to set up
+- It **integrates well with [Vercel's AI SDK](https://langfuse.com/docs/integrations/vercel-ai-sdk)**, so it's simple to set up

 However, I wouldn't blame you for going for any of the other solutions in this space.
 They all have their pros and cons and are each fighting it out for dominance.

+The constraints I have - choosing a good enough tool for the course - are not quite the same constraints that you'll have in production.
+However, I'm happy enough with Langfuse that I'm comfortable recommending it.

-We are not sponsored by Langfuse - I just thought the product was pretty good and decided to recommend it as part of the course
+The course isn't sponsored by Langfuse - I just thought the product was good enough to recommend.